microhh/readthedocs/source/Tutorials/idealized_cases.rst

    :caption: Contents:

-In :ref:`Running your first case` you ran an LES of a dry convective boundary layer.
+:ref:`Running your first case` describes how to run an LES of a dry convective boundary layer.
 This tutorial explores the building blocks of such a simulation, such as advection and diffusion and the different options that are available (for LES).

 This tutorial contains examples from the Weisman Klemp case (`Weisman and Klemp (1982)`_) This is a case of an idealized convective storm, which is initiated by releasing a warm bubble close to the surface.
 A video of a MicroHH simulation of this bubble can be found here: https://vimeo.com/901517622.
 For the examples, the y-dimension was reduced to one grid cell, to create a 2D simulation.
-Furthermore, the fifth order advection scheme `swadvec=2i5` and a horizontal resolution of 600 m were used, unless mentioned otherwise.
+Furthermore, the fifth order advection scheme ``swadvec=2i5`` and a horizontal resolution of 600 m were used, unless mentioned otherwise.

 .. _Weisman and Klemp (1982): https://doi.org/10.1175/1520-0493(1982)110<0504:TDONSC>2.0.CO;2